What is functional dyspepsia (indigestion)?

 Q: What is the prognosis for functional dyspepsia?

-A: Functional dyspepsia is a persistent condition that is not associated with any serious complications, such as stomach ulcers or cancer.
-Most people find their symptoms will come and go over time, depending on factors such as stress, lifestyles changes or other triggers.
+A: Functional dyspepsia is a persistent condition that is not associated with any serious complications, such as stomach ulcers or stomach cancer.
+Most people find their symptoms will come and go over time, depending on factors such as stress, lifestyle changes or other triggers.
 Most will also be able to manage their symptoms effectively, and some people may find that the symptoms eventually go away completely.

 Q: When should I see a doctor?